Disc for concrete: the choice depends on the diameter and marking. Wheels for dry and wet cutting

 In addition, there is a risk of overloading the tool and breaking it.

 1. The inner diameter of the disk should be selected with your own hands, looking at the shaft of the unit.
 There shouldn't be a gap.
-The difference in diameters can be leveled by accurately selecting washers.
+The difference in diameters can be leveled out by accurately selecting washers.

 What does the label say?